Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

 ```

 ... then once we know the `speaker` has been completely filled with data from
-the reader we can tell the compiler that it has been initialised and return it.
+the reader we just need to return it.

 ```rust
 // src/main.rs